- Crowdfunding an app is a great way to bankroll your mobile app development and navigate other hurdles that come with the promotion process

 - Because of the fulfillment risk your backers are taking on, keep the price of your app cheaper; offer it at a 50% discount on its app store price.

 - Offer your app as the first and lowest priced reward level; then come up with creative ways to increase your average contribution per backer.

-- Create other relevant and valuable perks that you can package with your app at higher reward levels.
+- Create other relevant and valuable perks that you can package at higher reward levels with your app.
 Make sure to keep each reward level below the lowest price point for your app.

 - To keep fulfillment easier and decrease shipping costs, consider offering digital perks at higher reward levels such as e-books, user guides e.t.c

 The Best Crowdfunding Sites to Fund a Mobile App